microchip-pic-avr-examples/pic18f57q43-cnano-ioc-mplab-melody/README.md

 Add the following code snippet to the Interrupt-on-Change interrupt handler for pin RB4 in order to Light LED0 when the interrupt occurs.
 To do this, open the pins.c source file.
-The code will go in the function called RB4_DefaultInterruptHandler() right after the commented line that says "add your RB4 interrupt custom code".
-Inset the function called *LED0_SetLow();* as shown below.
+This code snippet will go in the function called RB4_DefaultInterruptHandler() right after the commented line that says "add your RB4 interrupt custom code".
+Insert the function called *LED0_SetLow();* as shown below.

 ![Melody - add Code to light LED0 when Interrupt occurs](images/ioc_interrupt_code.png)